KillingVectorField/ZhixuanShao.github.io/index.md

 ## Internship
 * **Tencent IEG, Lightspeed & Quantum Studios Group**, Summer 2021
-  + User clustering using community detection and node embedding techniques.
-Made use of in-game friend relations as well as user attributes.
-Identify small groups that always team up.
-Define user affinity based on the embeddings.
+  + **User clustering using community detection and node embedding techniques.** Made use of in-game friend relations as well as user attributes.
+We were able to
+    - Identify small groups that always team up.
+    - Discover user clusters with common features, e.g. city.
+    - Define affinity between users based on the embeddings.
-  + Identify stealed accounts in PUBG mobile.
-Compared features of normal and stealed accounts.
+  + **Identify stealed accounts in PUBG mobile.** Compared features of normal and stealed accounts.
 Build an XGBoost classifier based on user features in consecutive weeks.
-To enhance the performance with scarce postive labels, we took into account the clustering property within stealed accounts by adding user affinity into the model.
+We also noticed *clustering tendency* within stealed accounts.
+By adding user affinity into the model, we enhanced the performace significantly, especially when positive labels are rare.

 ## Honors
 * **Excellent Research Award**, Peking University, Oct 2018